awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="s3-11-remediation"></a>

-For more information on detecting changes to S3 buckets and objects, see [Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) in the *Amazon S3 User Guide*\.
+For information about detecting changes to S3 buckets and objects, see [Amazon S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) in the *Amazon S3 User Guide*\.

 ## \[S3\.12\] S3 access control lists \(ACLs\) should not be used to manage user access to buckets<a name="fsbp-s3-12"></a>